 The motion tracking system is based on magnetic sensors.
 Which attached to the user.
 Most common are sensors measuring the intensity of a magnetic field generated at a reference point.
 The emotion of o the different segment is tracked using magnetic sensors.
 These sensors return raw data expressed in a single frame system.

 A MIDI keyboard controller has 88 keys.
 Any of which can be struck within a fraction of second.
 Each key transmit velocity of key stroke as well as pressure offer the key is pressed.

 SIRIUS video card from silicon graphic with SIRIUS images.
 That digitized at a frequency of 25 Hz (PAL) or 30 Hz (NTSC).
 Maybe analyzed by the VR program.

 Speech synthesis facilities are a clear utility in a VR environment.
 Especially for command feedback.
 Although speech synthesis software is available even at the personal computer level.
 Some improvement still needed, particularly in the quality of speech

 The head mounted display (HMD) was the first device providing its wearer with an immersive experience.
 A typical HMD houses to maintain display screen and an optical system.
 That channels the image from the screen to the eyes.
 Thereby, presenting a stereo view of a virtual image.
 As a result viewer can look around and walk through the surroundings virtual environment.

 BOOM (Binocular Omni-Orientation Monitor)

 The BOOM from fake space is a head-coupled stereoscopic display device.
-Screen and optical system are housed in a box that is attached to a multilink arm.
+Screen and optical system housed in a box that attached to a multilink arm.
 The user look into the box through two holes, sees the virtual world.
 Can guide the box to any position within the operational volume of the device.

 Haptic interfaces and tactile feedback for VE applications: